Verbal reasoning is a test of skill, rather than knowledge. It measures how well someone can think, communicate and solve problems using words.

 Identifying sequences

-Both verbal and non-verbal reasoning need great attention to detail, as well as the ability to solve problems and apply logic.
+Both verbal and non-verbal reasoning need attention to detail, as well as the ability to solve problems and apply logic.

 As verbal reasoning involves words, being able to read and process written information is essential.
 If your child isn't much of a reader yet, take a look at our ways to engage your child with reading as a starting point.